Dongfeng (missile): Dongfeng 16 (CSS-11)

 The DF-16 (CSS-11) is a new-model missile that has a longer range than the DF-15 (between 800-1000 km).
 A Taiwan official announced on 16 March 2011 that Taiwan believed China had begun deploying the missiles.
 The DF-16 represents an increased threat to Taiwan because it is more difficult to intercept for anti-ballistic missiles systems such as the MIM-104 Patriot PAC-3.
 Due to its increased range, the missile has to climb to higher altitudes before descending, giving more time for gravity to accelerate it on re-entry, faster than a PAC-3 could effectively engage it.
 The DF-16 is an MRBM longer and wider than previous models with a 1,000-1,500 kg warhead and 5-10 meter accuracy.
 Its bi-conic warhead structure leaves room for potential growth to include specialized terminally guided and deep penetrating warheads.
 It is launched from a 10×10 wheeled TEL similar to that of the DF-21, but instead of a "cold launch" missile storage tube it uses a new protective "shell" to cover the missile.
 Nuclear capable.

 The missile was shown to the public during the 2015 China Victory Day Parade in Beijing celebrating 70-year anniversary of the end of World War II.

 Dongfeng 17

-The DF-17 is a type of ballistic missile specifically designed to carry a hypersonic glide vehicle, such as DF-ZF. its estimated range is 1,800-2,000 km, and reached initial operational capability in 2019.
-It will be capable of delivering both nuclear and conventional payloads, as well as a maneuverable reentry vehicle instead of an HGV.
-The first test of the DF-17 ballistic missile took place on 1 November 2017.
+The DF-17 is a medium-range ballistic missile used to launch the DF-ZF hypersonic glide vehicle.
+The DF-ZF is a conventional warhead, although US intelligence considers it to be nuclear capable as well.
+The system entered service in the second half of 2019.